h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 From 3.36 to 3.38
 -----------------

-- org.apache.spark.h2o.H2OConf has been replaced by ai.h2o.sparkling.H2OConf
+- ``org.apache.spark.h2o.H2OConf`` has been replaced by ``ai.h2o.sparkling.H2OConf``

-- org.apache.spark.h2o.H2OContext has been replaced by ai.h2o.sparkling.H2OContext
+- ``org.apache.spark.h2o.H2OContext`` has been replaced by ``ai.h2o.sparkling.H2OContext``

+- The legacy and unstable way of communication with H2O cluster from Spark driver called 'H2O client' was removed.
+  H2O client was a virtual H2O node running on the Spark driver which communicated with the cluster via the same protocol as H2O nodes used among themselves.
+The sparkling water option ``spark.ext.h2o.rest.api.based.client`` has no effect any more and Sparkling Water will always communicate with H2O cluster via REST API.

 - The support for Apache Spark 2.2.x has been removed.